 Results-based financing (RBF) schemes have developed rapidly across sub-Saharan Africa, but a substantial knowledge gap about how RBF interventions impact quality of care of essential obstetric and newborn care (EONC) remains.
-Researchers from the University of Heidelberg and their partners at the College of Medicine Malawi aim to reduce the knowledge gap by providing a scientific assessment of the expected and unexpected impacts of implementation of an RBF program in Malawi on EONC care quality.
-This study is co-funded by TRAction and the Norwegian Agency for Development Cooperation.
+Researchers from the University of Heidelberg and their partners at the College of Medicine Malawi aimed to reduce the knowledge gap by providing a scientific assessment of the expected and unexpected impacts of implementation of an RBF program in Malawi on EONC care quality.
+This study was co-funded by TRAction and the Norwegian Agency for Development Cooperation.

 The Management for Results Strategy in Guatemala aims to efficiently allocate and manage human, financial, and technological resources toward the achievement of human development goals.
 This includes the articulation of policies, strategies, resources and processes to improve decision-making, transparency, accountability, and interactions between the Ministry of Public Health and Social Welfare (MSPAS) and the Ministry of Finance.
 Through the implementation of the Management for Results Strategy, Guatemala aims to honor three major pacts defined by the current Government: the Zero Hunger Pact; the Peace, Security and Justice Pact; and the Fiscal Reform and Competitiveness Pact.
 In particular, this is an opportunity for the MSPAS to improve the health service provision, in alignment with the Zero Hunger Pact, which aims to reduce maternal mortality and chronic malnutrition among children under five.